 Survey question design is a key component of survey research.
 Even if the correct questions are asked but their arrangement is not correct, the feedback obtained becomes prone to error.

-Your decision may be based on bad questions.
+Your decision may be based on irrelevant questions.

 The transition from one question to another must be smooth.

-You shouldn’t include a question just to ask a question.
+You shouldn’t include a question just to add a question.

-These questions have an impact on the mind of the reader or client.
+These questions have an impact on the image that the respondent has on your company.

 A thorough examination and further cross verification of these questions must be done.